 Gastric linitis plastica is the medical term for a rare type of stomach (gastric) cancer.
-Treatment for gastric linitis plastica is similar to that for other types of stomach cancers.
+It can thicken your stomach wall and affect digestion.
+Treatment for linitis plastica is similar to that for other types of stomach cancers.

-This rare cancer is a type of stomach adenocarcinoma.
-Adenocarcioma is the most common form of stomach cancer.
-Because linitus plastica is rare there is very little information about it.
+Linitis plastica is a type of adenocarcinoma.
+Adenocarcinoma is the most common form of stomach cancer.
+But linitis plastic is very rare and there’s little information about it.

 Treatment for linitis plastica in the stomach

-As with many other types of stomach cancers, your doctor may suggest that they remove your stomach.
+As with many other types of stomach cancers, your doctor might suggest that they remove your stomach.
 This is called a total gastrectomy.

-But this is not always successful as this type of cancer is very fast growing.
-A large cancer or one that has spread beyond the stomach wall might be difficult to remove during surgery.
+But surgery usually isn’t possible.
+This type of cancer is very fast growing.
+It might be difficult to completely remove a large cancer or one that has spread beyond the stomach wall.